zdravkov/kendo-docs/framework/datasource/crud.md

         }
     });

+When an error event is fired, the DataSource will not process any data items, which may also be part of the server response.
+For example, if an update action fails, because of conflicting edits, and the data needs to be refreshed from the server, you will need to call the `read` method of the DataSource in the error handler.
+Sending the new data together with the error response will not populate the DataSource with the new values.

 ### Examples: Remote CRUD Operations with the Kendo UI Grid

 Please refer to the [online Grid Editing demos](http://demos.telerik.com/kendo-ui/grid/editing-inline).